nautobot/nautobot-app-bgp-models/docs/user/app_overview.md

 This plugin adds the following data models to Nautobot:

 - AutonomousSystem
+- PeeringRole
 - BGPRoutingInstance
+- AddressFamily
+- PeerGroupTemplate
+- PeerGroup
+- PeerGroupAddressFamily
 - PeerEndpoint
-- PeerGroup
-- PeerGroupTemplate
-- AddressFamily
+- PeerEndpointAddressFamily
 - Peering
-- PeeringRole

 The data models introduced by the BGP plugin support the following Nautobot features: